waste-of-kindergarten/xpython37-v0.1/python/Doc/library/unittest.rst

       If given, *logger* should be a :class:`logging.Logger` object or a :class:`str` giving the name of a logger.
-The default is the root logger, which will catch all messages.
+The default is the root logger, which will catch all messages that were not blocked by a non-propagating descendent logger.

       If given, *level* should be either a numeric logging level or its string equivalent (for example either ``"ERROR"`` or